- Past Presidents

 Our annual Journalism Conference, traditionally staged in conjunction with a local university, has long been recognized as the premier event of its kind in metro New York.
 In addition to numerous conference tracks and break-outs that feature respected working journalists and academics, the conference offers other elements of useful interest to all ranks: students, journeymen and women and grizzled veterans.

-Each spring, NYPC publishes Byline Magazine, a collectible that reviews the year's highlights, with stories and articles by both members and non.
 The opportunites, professional and otherwise, of membership in the New York Press Club are boundless, regulated only by the enthusiasm and energy of individual members.

 |1948||William J. Keegan||New York Post|